ServicesOn a journey to create healthier lives

 It depends upon the procedures.
 Combining surgeries can save time and money and also provide your surgeon the opportunity to have the procedures “work in concert” with each other.
 However, do not assume this will always be the case.
 There are several important variables that must be considered.
 As with all patients, decisions of this nature are always made on a case-by-case basis.

 Generally speaking, age does not play a factor.
 However, it may be that certain procedures be put off until young patients reach full height and have stopped growing.
-The principle consideration is always the current state of health of a candidate.
+The principal consideration is always the current state of health of a candidate.
 If age is a factor, your doctor will advise you during consultation.